Fano 3-folds and double covers by half elephants: Proof of Main Theorem: Type II unprojections

 The two Hilbert series \#39569 and \#39607 have candidate double covers, \#512 and \#872 respectively, that do not have any Type I centre.
-Indeed, \#512 and \#872 are obtained as Type II$_2$ unprojections of the corresponding Fano hypersurfaces $Y$.
+Indeed, \#512 and \#872 are obtained as Type II$_2$ unprojections of the corresponding Fano hypersurfaces $Y$ \cite[Section 5.2]{Taylor}.
 The Tom and Jerry construction is not appropriate in this case, but different deformation families can still arise.
-For extensive treatise of Type II unprojections, see \cite{PapadakisTypeII1,PapadakisGeneralTheoryUnproj,PapadakisTypeII,Taylor}.
+For the theory of Type II unprojections we follow ideas contained in \cite{PapadakisTypeII1,PapadakisGeneralTheoryUnproj,PapadakisTypeII,PapadakisReidKM,Taylor} and in the paper in preparation \cite{TaylorTypeII}.
 In particular, in this Section we follow closely \cite{PapadakisTypeII} for the general strategy, and \cite{Taylor} for part of the explicit approach.
-Here we show that Theorem \ref{Main Theorem} still holds for \#39569 and \#39607.
+The calculations presented in this Section are supported by computer algebra and inspired by the above works; as for now, there is no general theory of Type II$_n$ unprojections.
+Here we show that Theorem \ref{Main Theorem} still holds for \#39569 and \#39607 by exhibiting explicit equations and by hand-checking the Gorenstein-ness of the varieties produced.